iKalin/iota-sensor-poc/README.md

 pip install -r requirements.txt
 ```

+On Debian/Ubuntu you might need to install `libssl-dev`.

 ## Configuration

 Configuration options can be specified via CLI or config file.
 CLI options have higher precendence than the ones specified in configuration file and can be use to override them.